Oswaldo Cabrera Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 15th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Rays pitching staff ranks 17th in the league.

-- The Rays have a 2.91 team ERA that leads all MLB pitching staffs.
+- The Rays have the first-ranked team ERA across all league pitching staffs (2.95).

-- Rays pitchers combine to surrender 21 home runs (0.6 per game), the first-fewest in the league.
+- The Rays allow the first-fewest home runs in baseball (24 total, 0.6 per game).

-- Guerra (0-0) makes the start for the Rays, his second of the season.
+- Rasmussen makes the start for the Rays, his eighth of the season.
+He is 3-2 with a 3.11 ERA and 40 strikeouts in 37 2/3 innings pitched.

-- The righty last appeared in relief on Saturday, when he tossed one scoreless inning against the New York Yankees without surrendering a hit.
+- The righty's last time out came on Saturday against the New York Yankees, when he tossed 5 2/3 scoreless innings while giving up two hits.

+- In seven games this season, the 27-year-old has an ERA of 3.11, with 9.6 strikeouts per nine innings.
+Opponents are batting .243 against him.

 © 2023 Data Skrive.
 All rights reserved.